What do you like to do in your spare time?

 Photography lovers can take photos and earn royalties by offering their work on stock photo sites, or by charging for photo shoots.
 Even scrapbooking can be a great hobby that earns money.
 I don’t scrapbook, but if I wanted a scrapbook, I know someone locally who could put one together for me, using my pictures, for a reasonable price.

 With a little creative application, it’s possible to see ways that your hobby might be monetized.
 Of course, that’s the easy part.
-Once you know what you are going to do, and how it might be provide you with an income, comes the hard part: Selling yourself.
+Once you know what you are going to do, and how it might provide you with an income, comes the hard part: Selling yourself.

 Marketing Your Small Business Services